bfarmilo/db_connect/README.md

 ### Known TODOs:

+1. Update all refernces to ./jsx/
+1. Update components to include preact, h or preact
 1. Interface to allow addition and linking of markman terms to patents and constructions
 1. Better reporting for shortlisting, claim export
 1. Write back-end for Patent Summary updating